 The status of device updates can be tracked in Vision-Bot, and follow-up communications or enforcement can be handled case-by-case.

-Also, consider that when Apple releases a surprise patch, it doesn't mean everyone should apply it immediately.
+Also, when Apple releases a surprise patch, it doesn't mean everyone should apply it immediately.
 Apple has released patches in the past that proved to be problematic.
 They eventually removed the failed patch and issued a new one, but the process was very disruptive to many organizations and individuals.
 We recommend you allow our team of Apple specialists 24-48 hours to test and confirm the stability of a critical patch before applying patches to business-critical devices.